Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/multi-index/how-to-insert-data-into-a-multi-index-table.md

 <!-- ---
-content_title: How to insert data into a multi-index table
+title: How to insert data into a multi-index table
 --- -->

 ## Overview